Rotary Club of Belfast

 • NatashaLeenaHornlein2The Club was delighted to welcome 2 Global Scholars studying Conflict Resolution in Queens during the 2020/21 year.
 Leena Hornlein from Gilbert, a town in Maricopa County, Arizona sponsored by Gilbert Rotary Club and Natasha Oviedo (right) from Sierra Madre, a city in Los Angeles County, California sponsored by Rotary in Sierra Madre Rotary Club.

 Natasha Oviedo spent the whole Academic Year in Belfast and, intent to be involved with the community, was actively involved with the Rotaract Club and the Horn of Africa People's Aid NI providing refurbished laptops to refugees in NI.
-Leena Hornlein, returned to the USA during the year to continue her studies even more remotely but returned to Belfast at the end of the academic year.

-In their address to the Club Monday 25 January 2021 (see here) Leena and Natasha gave a highly detailed exposition of their backgrounds, study, interests and future plans speaking extremely well holding the rapt attention of members with addresses peppered with infectious enthusiasm.
+In their address to the Club Monday 25 January 2021 Leena and Natasha gave a highly detailed exposition of their backgrounds, study, interests and future plans speaking extremely well holding the rapt attention of members with addresses peppered with infectious enthusiasm.
 They highlighted their enjoyment being in NI and answered as many questions as the time allowed.

 • ScholarGroupThe Club is delighted to welcome this year’s Global Scholar Anna DeWitt from Wisconsin, USA, sponsored by Appleton Rotary Club.
 She will be studying for a Masters in Conflict Resolution and Social Justice at QUB and is pictured with President Karen and Past President Bryan Johnston at her first visit to the Club Monday 23 September.
-We look forward to seeing her of at Club meetings and wish her a happy and successful year.

 Throughout the year Anna was a frequent visitor to the Club and attended the District Conference.